-In India especially, they thought my practice of painting toes was very strange, as such i did myself (very poorly yet joyfully nonetheless).
-In Nepal, they were low on supplies.
+In India especially, they thought my practice of painting toes was very strange, as such, i did myself (very poorly yet joyfully nonetheless).
+In Nepal, they were low on supplies but made do with some rugged polish which was moreorless impervious to removal.
 Once or twice, i enjoyed a pedicure whilst at sea.

 While attending an ASEAN Cup football (soccer) match between Bali United FC and a club from Singapore, i offered a few thoughts to some documenters from Thailand who were travelling around the tournament sites making lovely video dispatches. around the 21 min mark, i riff about about supporter culture, singing, drumming and so on, plus accurately predict the final score of 3-1 for Bali United.